 - 1. Most of the engagements that the Company had in the systems field are generally linked to the US dollar or the Euro.
 In addition a considerable part of the Company's sales in the products field are dominated or linked to the US dollar or the Euro.
-Changes in the rates of exchange of the dollar against the shekel and of the Euro against the shekel, mainly during the period between the signing of the agreements and payment for them, are likely to create an exposure for the Company. - The Company policy is that the engagements and payments that the Company makes with sub-contractors and suppliers relating to the projects in the systems field are denominated or linked to the US dollar or to the Euro.
-Therefore, changes in the rates of exchange of the US dollar against the shekel and of the Euro against the shekel are likely to create an exposure for the Company. - It should also be stated that there is a certain protection in that in the systems field the Company's policy is linkage of contracts with sub-contractors to the currency in which the engagement with the customer is linked. - 3.
+Changes in the rates of exchange of the dollar against the shekel and of the Euro against the shekel, mainly during the period between the signing of the agreements and payment for them, are likely to create an exposure for the Company. - 2.
+The Company's policy is that the Company's contracts with and payments to subcontractors and suppliers with respect to projects in the Logistics Solutions and Parking Solutions segments, as set out above, are stated in or linked to the US dollar or the euro.
+Accordingly, changes in the dollar/shekel and euro/shekel exchange rates could subject the Company to exposure. - However, it should be noted that a degree of protection is provided by the Company's policy in the Logistics Solutions and Parking Solutions segments to match the linkage currency in contracts with subcontractors to the linkage currency in contracts with customers. - 3.
 The Company has bonds linked to the CPI index, and therefore changes in consumer price index can create an exposure for the Company. - The Company has loans in US dollar and in Euro, and therefore changes in the rates of exchange of the US dollar and the Euro against the NIS can create an exposure for the Company.